everscale-org/docs/src/arch/remp.md

    If a message is processed and added into an accepted block, then the same message **(that is, the message with the same hash)** will not be collated for some time period.
 If the message has some expiration time (corresponding to the time period), then this effectively makes efficient replay protection.

-**2. A message may be sent only once**
+**2. No messages are lost**

+You only need to send the message once.
 If there will be a possibility to accept it and add it to a block, then it will be done.
-No messages are lost — except for blockchain overloading reasons.
+Message loss may occur only for blockchain overloading reasons.

 **3. One can trace the message processing.**

-There are several checkpoints on the message processing path (when validators received the message, when message was added to a block, when the block was finalized, etc) — and depending on the message importance one may trade efficiency for reliability in its software.
-The authors believe that most messages could be considered processed when validators acknowledge that messages were received (this happens in 100-200 ms; after that it’s highly unlikely that the message is declined).
-On the other hand, if your transaction is really important, then you can wait till the block with the transaction result is issued.
+There are several checkpoints on the message processing path (when validators received the message, when message was added to a block, when the block was finalized, etc).
+Upon reaching certain checkpoints one can predict that the message will be successfully processed with a high accuracy - most messages can be considered to be processed when validators acknowledge that they were received (this happens in 100-200 ms; after that it’s highly unlikely that the message is declined).
+Thus, depending on the message importance one may trade efficiency for reliability in the software, choosing not to trace further processing results.
+On the other hand, if a transaction is really important, then you can wait till the block with the transaction result is issued.

 ## General description